sriramdasbalaji/VSTS-DevOps-Labs/python/readme.md

     <tr>
     </table>

-## Excercise 3: Trigger CI with code change
+## Exercise 3: Trigger CI with code change

 **Python** is an interpreted language, and hence compilation is not required.
 We will archive the files in the build and use the package in the release for deployment.
 Update the code to trigger CI-CD using **Hosted build agent**.